rzzli/Glass_Lab_Tools/README.md

 # Glass_Lab_Tools
-some tools for Glass Lab bioinformatics analysis
+Some tools for Glass Lab bioinformatics analysis.